akhhyyl/Social-Booster-App/readme.md

-# Hashtag-Generator-App
+# Hashtag Generator - Most Popular -App

-<H2>  Hashtag Generator App privacy policy </h2>
+<H2>  Privacy Policy for Hashtag Generator - Most Popular </h2>

-"Hashtag Generator is a free app.
-Different hashtags and captions are available in our app.
+ArtBonix built the Hashtag Generator - Most Popular app as a free app.
+This service is provided by ArtBonix at no cost and is intended for use as is.

-This page is used to inform visitors regarding our policies with the collection, use, and disclosure of personal information if anyone decided to use our service.
+This page is used to inform visitors regarding our policies with the collection, use, and disclosure of personal information if anyone decided to use our Service.

 <H3> Collecting information </H3>